@hackage typelits-printf0.3.0.0

 You have 3.62 dollars, Luigi

-An extensible and type-safe printf from parsing GHC TypeLits Symbol literals, matching the semantics of Text.Printf in base.
+An extensible and type-safe printf from parsing GHC TypeLits Symbol literals, matching the semantics of Text.Printf in base (it actually uses the same formatting function under the hood).
 The difference is that your printfs will always fail to compile if given arguments of the wrong type (or too many or too little arguments).
 It also allows you to use types to help your development, by telling you the type of arguments it expects and how many when queried with :t or with typed holes.

 Looking at its type: